-This year school lunches will be eaten in the classrooms and lunchtime supervisors are on hand to support the children.
-The support may range from helping children to use cutlery in the lower school to encouraging children to think about waste and recycling in the upper school.
+School lunches are eaten in the Chase Hall with packed lunches in the May Hall and lunchtime supervisors are on hand to support the children.
+The support may range from helping children to use cutlery in the lower school, to encouraging children to think about waste and recycling in the upper school.